FSD50K: An Open Dataset of Human-Labeled Sound Events: Acknowledgment

 \subsubsection{Split Criteria}

 We set four criteria for the split.

 \textbf{Non-divisibility of uploaders.} The issue of \textit{contamination} must be considered when splitting audio data, especially if portions of the data share a common pattern that brings acoustic similarity among its constituents.
 In Freesound, audio content is uploaded by users (in the following, \textit{uploaders}).
-Some uploaders are \textit{small}---they upload a small amount of audio clips---while other uploaders contribute with hundreds of clips.
+The uploaders can be very diverse: some are \textit{small}---they upload a small number of audio clips (e.g., up to only few tens)---while other uploaders contribute with hundreds of clips.
 In the latter case, it can happen that some of the uploaded clips share the same sound source and/or physical location and/or recording gear (e.g., several notes of the same music instrument or vocalizations of the same pet).
 If some of these recordings are used for training and others for evaluation, their similarity may lead to overly optimistic performance, reflecting the classifier's ability to overfit development examples.
 As a result, this classifier may suffer from performance drop when tested on unseen data.
 This issue can be called \textit{weak contamination} between development and evaluation, although, for simplicity, we will refer to it as \textit{contamination} hereafter.\footnote{This should not be confused with \textit{data leakage}, which happens when the \textit{same} (not similar) examples are used for both training and evaluation.} This phenomenon has been detected in computer vision benchmarks like CIFAR-10 and CIFAR-100 \cite{barz2020we}.
 Another example of this in the field of music recognition is the denominated ``album effect” \cite{whitman2001artist,mandel2005song} or ``artist effect” \cite{flexer2009album}.
-Another case of contamination happens when a group of clips captured with the same sensor is split in training and evaluation \cite{cartwright2019sonyc}.
 To avoid this issue, we make sure that \textit{all} the content of each uploader is allocated either in the development or evaluation set.
-By doing this we promote that the evaluation performance reflects model’s ability to generalize to new audio material and recording conditions.
+By doing this we assume that the evaluation performance reflects the model’s ability to generalize to new audio material and recording conditions.